As a presenter, your main goal is to engage your audience.

 Everybody hears, but not all of them may listen.
 You may be asking yourself, “What’s the difference?
 Both actions refer to the brain registering sound anyway.”

-Before you hire a PowerPoint design agency to make your presentation, make sure you outline it according to the various listening styles and strategies.
+Before you hire a PowerPoint design agency to make your presentation, outline it according to the various listening styles and strategies.

-Empathy, presence, and support are essential when it comes to this form of listening, as its ultimate goal is to develop a strong connection with your audience.
+Empathy, presence, and support are essential when it comes to this form of listening.
+The ultimate goal here is to develop a strong connection with your audience.

 During presentations, this comes in the form of asking and taking questions— this type of engagement builds rapport.
 Eventually, this leads to a conversation with the audience where insights are shared.